PyDataAmsterdam/amsterdam.pydata.org/_talks/ensemble_x__your_personal_stratagem_to_build_ensembled_deep_learning_models_for_medical_imaging.md

 ### Dipam Paul

-Commonly referred to as ‘The Boy from Kolkata’ - Dipam is a senior-year student pursuing Electronics and Telecommunication from KIIT University, India.
+Commonly referred to as ‘The Boy from Kolkata’ - Dipam is a final-year student pursuing Electronics and Telecommunication from KIIT University, India.
 He has previously presented at three PyCons-

 (1) PyCon USA 2019 (Cleveland, Ohio) [[Speaker Profile]][1]